1. Introduction

 For decades, there were two sporting ovals here in Kangatilla.
 However, early in the 21st Century a decision was made to devote much of this Park to re-vegetation and increased biodiversity.

-From this point, in the centre of the Park you can see each of the former sports grounds.
+From this point, in the centre of the Park you can see each of the two former sports grounds.

 To the west you can see one of the former sports grounds which has been left predominantly as open space.